sbt tips and tricks

 Plugins that supplement the build process:

-• sbt-git - I use it to generate a project’s version number from current git commit.
-This way I am avoiding the issue of relying on a snapshot everywhere else.
+• sbt-git - I use it to generate a project’s version number from the current git commit.
+This way I avoid the issue of relying on a snapshot everywhere else.

 Linting and style-checking

-They probably deserve their own post, but since I already written one long time ago, I’ll just list them:
+They probably deserve their own post, but since I have already written one a long time ago, I’ll just list them:

-• sbt-scalastyle - a most basic style checker for Scala,
+• sbt-scalastyle - a basic style checker for Scala.

 • sbt-scalafmt (and its predecessor sbt-scalariform) - the sooner you start using formatter the better.
-Personally, I configure it to run on compile, but most people just want to check in CI if sources are well formatted.
-A long time ago scalariform was what I used (and it was fast), but ever since scalafmt appeared and was improved enough for me to jump on the bandwagon,
+Personally, I configure it to run on compile, but most people just want to check in CI whether sources are well formatted.
+A long time ago scalariform was what I used (and it was fast), but ever since scalafmt appeared and was improved enough for me to jump on the bandwagon.

 • sbt-wartremover and/or sbt-scapegoat - while I wouldn’t like to enable all warts, enabling most of them should increase your codebase’s quality, especially if you strongly prefer a functional approach to Java-in-Scala style.
-I learned about wartremover first, but later on, I was shown that few rules appear on scapegoat that do not appear in wartremover.
-Pick your poison,
+I learned about wartremover first, but later on, I was shown that a few rules appear in scapegoat that do not appear in wartremover.
+Pick your poison.

 • sbt-scoverage - while pursuing high coverage blindly is stupid, I like to be able to easily check which parts of my code are not tested, and so might need more attention.